 NOTE to TGax Editor: The baseline text higlighed in green is the most recent baseline text (REVmc D8.0.
 Please update the baseline text to this most recent content.

 Transmission of a +HTC or DMG frame by an RD initiator with the RDG/More PPDU subfield equal to 1 (either transmitted as a non-A-MPDU frame, as an S-MPDU(11ah), or within an A-MPDU) indicates that the duration indicated by the Duration/ID field is available for the RD response burst and RD initiator final PPDU (if present).
-Transmission of an MPDU by an HE RD initiator that contains an RDP Control field indicates that the duration indicated by the Duration/ID field is available for the RD resposnse burst and RD initiator final PPDU (if present).
+Transmission of an MPDU by an HE RD initiator that contains a CAS Control field with the RDG/More PPDU subfield equal to 1(#3156, 9812, Ed) indicates that the duration indicated by the Duration/ID field is available for the RD resposnse burst and RD initiator final PPDU (if present).

 An RD initiator that sets the RDG/More PPDU field to 1 in a +HTC or(#2145) DMG(11ad) frame shall set the AC Constraint subfield to 1 in that frame if the allocation is a TXOP and the TXOP(11ad) was gained through the EDCA channel access mechanism and shall otherwise set it to 0.
-An HE STA RD initiator that includes an RDP Control field in a frame transmitted during a TXOP may set the AC Constraint subfield to 1.
+An HE STA RD initiator that sets the RDG/More PPDU field to 1 in aa CAS Control field in a frame transmitted during a TXOP may set the AC Constraint subfield of the CAS Control field to 1(#3156, 9812, Ed).

 An RD initiator shall not transmit a +HTC or DMG frame with the RDG/More PPDU subfield set to 1 that requires a response MPDU that is not one of the following frames: